SaraOlsson/eruza-waste-cleanup/README.md

 ## Azure Storage Account
 We have used [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) as our primary storage for our application.
 Azure Storage Account is the place where Azure Storage data objects are stored.
 Azure Storage data objects include blobs, queues, tables, files, and disks.
 The organization can retrieve the necessary data from this database to create its impact report.

 We have used [Blob containers](https://docs.microsoft.com/en-us/azure/storage/blobs/) to store the images required for the project.
 In our case, we have stored the images of the plastic bottles and the receipts.
 Later, the organization can retrieve the images for the particular use case, like they can retrieve the images of the receipts for the purpose of the tax claim.
-We have also used the [Storage table](https://docs.microsoft.com/en-us/azure/storage/tables/table-storage-overview) to store the other data like event details, stats about collected bottles, product list, digitized content of the receipt, etc.
+We also started a [Storage table](https://docs.microsoft.com/en-us/azure/storage/tables/table-storage-overview) to store the other data like event details, stats about collected bottles, product list, digitized content of the receipt, etc, however some work to connect the data flow is left to future work.

 ## Azure IoT Edge
 [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/?view=iotedge-2018-06) is a fully managed service built on an Azure IoT hub that can deploy cloud intelligence locally on IoT edge devices like Raspberry Pi via Containers.
 We have used Azure Custom Vision to build a container model that can identify the plastic bottles.